Gunjan909/census_fastapi_githubactions/starter/model_card_template.md

 ## Evaluation Data

 Evaluation is performed on the held-out 20% test data, processed with the same encoders as the training set.
-Additionally, model performance is sliced by different feature subsets (e.g., native-country categories) to assess performance disparities across subgroups.
+Additionally, model performance is sliced by different feature subsets (e.g., native-country categories, education, etc.) to assess performance disparities across subgroups.

 ## Metrics